SeisComP/seiscomp/doc/base/installation.rst

 Installation procedure
 ======================

-The next steps describe the installation of SeisComP3 with the prepared tar.gz files.
+The next steps describe the installation of SeisComP with the prepared tar.gz files.

 * Log in as user (e.g. sysop)
-* Copy one of the :file:`seiscomp3-jakarta-[version]-[OS]-[arch].tar.gz` files to your home directory.
+* Copy one of the :file:`seiscomp-jakarta-[version]-[OS]-[arch].tar.gz` files to your home directory.
 Take care which is the right package (32 or 64-bit) for your operating system.